lsexton21/ui-portfolio/markdowns/serverless.md

 ## Bitbucket Pipeline And Using Serverless - Deploying A PHP REST API As An AWS Lambda

-The following two files are a perfect example of how I was able to deploy our signup PHP REST API repo as an AWS lambda function.
+The following two files exemplify how I was able to deploy one of our PHP REST APIs as an AWS lambda function.

 ---